orthanc-mirrors/orthanc-book/Sphinx/source/faq/main-dicom-tags.rst

 .. highlight:: json

-Since version 1.11.0 (not released yet), it is possible to customize a list of ``ExtraMainDicomTags`` to include in the DB through a new configuration option.
+Since version 1.11.0, it is possible to customize a list of ``ExtraMainDicomTags`` to include in the DB through a new configuration option.